nuxeo-sandbox/nuxeo-postscript-to-pdf/README.md

 ## Build

-Assuming maven is correctly setup on your computer go under the nuxeo-es-synonyms folder and run:
+Assuming maven is correctly setup on your computer go under the nuxeo-postscript-to-pdf folder and run:

 ```
 mvn install